bparanj/crystal/env-variables.md

 - Server side
 - Client side

 Only client side environment variables are exposed to the frontend code.
 The server side variables are only available on the server side and cannot be read on the client side code.
+See [Supabase Keys](./supabase-keys.md)

 ### Step 1